Use the side menu tabs or Site Map to see many more pages!

 To force E2B to list the filename+extension, use set EXTOFF= in the MyE2B.cfg file (clears the variable).

-If you use set EXTOFF=1 in a \_ISO\MyE2B.cfg file then only the filename will be displayed in the menus (without extension).
-The filename can be any name you like, E2B will look at the file extension to decide how to boot from it. e.g. a file named \_ISO\MAINMENU\Boot Ubuntu 14.04.iso will appear in the menu as 'Boot Ubuntu 14.04' unless EXTOFF is set.
+If you use set EXTOFF=1 in a \_ISO\MyE2B.cfg file (default) then only the filename will be displayed in the menus (without extension).
+The filename can be any name you like, E2B will look at the file extension to decide how to boot from it. e.g. a file named \_ISO\MAINMENU\Boot Ubuntu 14.04.iso will appear in the menu as 'Boot Ubuntu 14.04' unless EXTOFF is set to 1.

 To change the text of a menu entry and add your own menu help text, make a .txt file of exactly the same name as the payload file: